OSU-MARS/iLand/README.md

   information are used.
 Internally, while iLand follows projected coordinate systems' convention of y values increasing northwards, project grids' y indices also increase going northwards.
 This is opposite the GDAL convention of using negative raster cell heights so that y indices increase southwards.
 (In both systems x indices increase eastwards.)
+* Blowdown trees are assumed to be windthrown, rather than windsnapped, and therefore do not produce individually tracked snags.
+However, the the windthrow distance is assumed to be zero.
+Conversely, fire killed trees are converted to snags with no potential to directly become down wood, neglecting burn severity.
 * Leaf phenology is hard coded for northern hemisphere temperate and boreal sites, preventing support for deciduous species in the southern hemisphere and likely inhibiting modeling on tropical sites.
 Chilling day calculations for establishment of evergreen species are also likely to be incorrect for tropical and southern hemisphere sites.